SalesforceLabs/ActionPlansV4/README.md

     - As an example, if you have a custom object named `MyObject__c`, you must name the field on Action Plan `MyObject__c`
 1. Add the field to the `Related Objects` fieldset on Action Plan.
 1. The related object will now be available for selection when creating a new Action Plan and relating it to an object.
-1. Add the following code to the object trigger in `before delete` and `after undelete` contexts (removing the namespace if you're not using the managed package:
+1. Add the following code to the object trigger in `before delete` and `after undelete` contexts (removing the `LabsActionPlans` namespace if you're not using the managed package:
   ```
 	LabsActionPlans.ActionPlansTriggerHandlers.actionPlansSObjectTriggerHandler( 'Custom_Object__c' );
 	```